fbpx

 Note: Some USA dealers are selling the same for $12,000.

-Museums such as the V&A have some on display as does The POPDOM Collection Siekmann in Cologne and the Museum of Modern Art in New York.
+Museums such as the V&A have some Djinn chairs on display, as does The POPDOM Collection Siekmann in Cologne and the Museum of Modern Art in New York.

 The pedestal tables that the chairs sit around look like Eero Saarinen’s but these original Knoll coffee tables were never made with red bases.
 We do know where you can get similar tables made, if your interested get in touch.

-Hilton Hotels consulted on the design of the interiors and their logo can be seen in the orbiting hotel reception.
+Hilton Hotels consulted on the design of the interiors of the Space Station in 2001, and their logo can be seen in the orbiting hotel reception.
 They made the most of their association with 2001 by issuing a number of promotional items such as room cards, lobby display material and special check- out cards.

 You can also check out this website for other 2001 collectibles: Underview.com/collectibles